twitter/the-algorithm/trust_and_safety_models/README.md

 Trust and Safety Models
 =======================

-We decided to open source the training code of the following models:
+We decided not to open source the training code of the following models:
 - pNSFWMedia: Model to detect tweets with NSFW images.
 This includes adult and porn content.
 - pNSFWText: Model to detect tweets with NSFW text, adult/sexual topics
 - pToxicity: Model to detect toxic tweets.
 Toxicity includes marginal content like insults and certain types of harassment.
 Toxic content does not violate Twitter terms of service